Skip to content

 The 2000 and 2001 seasons would see Schumacher cement his legend status with dominant victories, while in 2003 he claimed his record sixth title at the final race of the season in Japan.

-A seventh and final championship arrived in the most emphatic style yet in 2004, with the German winning a record 13 races.
+A seventh and final championship arrived in the most emphatic style yet in 2004, with the German winning 13 races, a record he held until it was obliterated twice by Max Verstappen in 2022 and 2023.

 Ferrrai found themselves allied with the wrong tyre manufacturer for 2005, as the Bridgestone-shod red cars proved no match for the Renault, McLaren and WIlliams machines on their Michelin rubber.